bernardoamorim7/bennylinkslive/README.md

-# bennylinkslive
-Benny Links Live
-Simple Website made with HTML and CSS with my personal links
+Simple Website made with HTML and CSS with my personal links.
+Feel free to use it as a blueprint for your own website.